Kokang: Geology

-Kokang and the Shan state is situated on the Sibumasu Block, a geographical microcontinent that stretches across south-east asia, from Tibet to Peninsular Thailand.
-The region is predominantly sedimentary rock from the Palaezoic era.
+Kokang and Shan State sit on the Sibumasu Block, a geological microcontinent that stretches across Southeast Asia from Tibet to Peninsular Thailand.
+The region is predominantly composed of sedimentary rock dating to the Paleozoic era.

 Demographics

 In 2009, the population was reported to be around 150,000.
-Of these, around 100,000 people held Burmese nationality, the remainder being from China.
-Of the Burmese nationality, 90% are ethnic Kokang people, a group of Yunnanese descent living in Myanmar.
+Of these, around 100,000 held Burmese nationality, with the remainder originating from China.
+Of the Burmese-nationality population, 90 percent are ethnic Kokang people, a Han Chinese group of Yunnanese descent.
+Mandarin Chinese is widely spoken alongside Burmese, and the region largely operates on Chinese Standard Time and uses the renminbi as a parallel currency.